paulramisch/bundestag_speech_tagger/README.md

 Figure 1: Process of steps to transform (scanned) protocol PDFs into structured XML files

 The proposed approach is part of a larger process, shown in this figure, to transform scans or digitally born PDFs into structured XML files.
-The (simplified) first two steps with scanning, OCR and text extraction are already provided by the Bundestag Open Data.
-Steps 4 and 5 are part of this study, and the last step has been omitted here, but could easily be implemented in production by placing the language tags along the classified strings.
+The simplified first two steps with scanning, OCR and text extraction are already provided by the Bundestag Open Data.
+Steps 3 and 4 are part of this study and the last step has been omitted here, but could easily be implemented in production by placing the language tags along the classified strings.

-Step 4 and 5 consist of a very simple regex heuristic that identifies and extracts strings that end with or contain a colon, since the beginning of speech contains a colon.
+Steps 3 and 4 consist of a very simple regex pattern that identifies and extracts strings that end with a colon, since the beginning of each speech contains a colon.
+However, not every string with a colon is the beginning of a speech.
 These extracted strings are then fed into a machine learning model for classification.
-The machine learning models are based on common natural language processing (NLP) machine learning architectures: BiLSTM, BiLSTM with FastText Embeddings and BERT.
+The machine learning models are based on common natural language processing (NLP) machine learning architectures: BiLSTM, BiLSTM with FastText Embeddings, and BERT.

 In this approach we only classify short strings, a possible alternative would be to use the whole text body and train it to insert tags where a new utterance starts.
 While this is a viable approach, the classification of single lines is much less resource intensive for training as the content is pre-filtered and concentrated to less than 5% of the original character count.